Dune Messiah: Plot

 Paul learns of a Fremen conspiracy against him, but sees the strands of a Tleilaxu plot.
 As Paul's soldiers target the conspirators, an atomic weapon sourced from the Tleilaxu called a stone burner destroys the area.
 Many soldiers are maimed or killed, and Paul is blinded by the attack.
 By tradition, all blind Fremen exile themselves in the desert, but Paul shocks the Fremen by proving he can still see despite his condition.
 His oracular powers have become so developed that he can foresee everything, so by moving through his life in lockstep with his visions, he can see even the slightest details of the world around him.
 Posing as a dwarf servant to Paul, the Tleilaxu agent Bijaz implants a command in Hayt, compelling him to kill Paul if triggered.
 During childbirth, Chani's weakened body succumbs to the pain and she dies.
 Paul's reaction to her death triggers the command in Hayt to kill Paul, however, Hayt's ghola body resists, and the trauma forces Duncan's full consciousness to be recovered, simultaneously making him independent of Tleilaxu control.

-Before her death, Chani gives birth to twins who, like Paul, have full access to both their male and female ancestral memories.
+Before her death, Chani gives birth to twins who, like Alia, have full access to both their male and female ancestral memories.
 The son is a total surprise for Paul, who had only foreseen the birth of their daughter.
 Scytale offers to revive Chani as a ghola, revealing the full purpose behind Hayt's presence and the restoration of his memories.
 Paul refuses, considering the possibility that the Tleilaxu might program a Chani ghola in some diabolical way.
-Scytale threatens the infants with a knife, demanding all of Paul's CHOAM holdings in return for his children's lives.
-By successfully escaping the oracular trap and setting the universe on a new path, Paul has been rendered completely blind, yet he is able to kill Scytale with a dagger to the eye due to a psychic vision from his son's perspective.
+Scytale threatens the infants with a knife, demanding that Paul abdicate and relinquish all of his CHOAM holdings in return for his children's lives.
+By successfully escaping the oracular trap and setting the universe on a new path, Paul has been rendered completely blind, yet he is able to kill Scytale with a dagger to the eye due to a vision from his son's perspective.
 Now prophetically and physically blind, Paul chooses to embrace the Fremen tradition and walks alone into the desert, winning the fealty of the Fremen for his children, who will inherit his empire.